currentxchange/WAX-NFT-Metadata-Standards/README.md

 ## Mint professional-looking NFTs

 The WAX NFT metadata standards are a collection of fields to use when creating your schema on Atomic Assets.
-We provide copy-paste, plug-and-play schemas that work with the most popular markets on both US and WAX, starting with [Atomichub](https://wax.atomichub.io/), [NFThive](https://nfthive.com/), [WAXdao](https://waxdao.com/) and more.
+We provide copy-paste, plug-and-play schemas that work with the most popular markets on WAX, starting with [Atomichub](https://wax.atomichub.io/), [NFThive](https://nfthive.com/), [WAXdao](https://waxdao.com/) and more.

 # Learn how to use these in the [Instructional Video](https://www.youtube.com/watch?v=GXjBQnV_Xm8) made for our similar [Music NFT standard](https://github.com/currentxchange/Music-NFT-Standard).